kumarc-rishikesh/nixos-config/README.md

 2. ./apply-home-manager-config

 To Do:
-1. Refactor users/rkc/home.nix
-2. Improve neovim config
+1. Improve neovim config
-3. Improve xmonad config
+2. Improve xmonad config